Bacteria and viruses can cause many common infections. But what are the differences between these two kinds of infectious organisms?

-Many bacterial infections are contagious, meaning that they can be spread from person to person.
+Many bacterial infections are contagious, meaning that they can be transmitted from person to person.
 There are many ways this can occur, including:

 - transmission from mother to child during pregnancy or birth

-- coming into contact with contaminated surfaces, such as doorknobs or faucet handles, and then touching your face, nose, or mouth
+- coming into contact with surfaces contaminated with the bacteria, such as doorknobs or faucet handles and then touching your face, nose, or mouth

-In addition to spreading from person to person, bacterial infections can also be spread through the bite of an infected insect.
-Additionally, consuming contaminated food or water can also lead to infection.
+In addition to being transmitted from person to person, bacterial infections can also be transmitted through the bite of an infected insect.
+Additionally, consuming contaminated food or water can also lead to an infection.

 Some examples of bacterial infections include:

 Like bacterial infections, many viral infections are also contagious.
-They can be spread from person to person in many of the same ways, including:
+They can be transmitted from person to person in many of the same ways, including: